zelisinho/anypoint-examples/legacy-modernization/README.md

 ### How it Works

 Using a single flow, this application exposes a SOAP Web service which accepts new order requests from customers.
 A Java component processes the order, returning a response to the caller to advise that the order has been accepted.
-Asynchronously (relative to the HTTP request-response activity), Mule uses a DataMapper transformer to map data from the shipping order POJO into a CSV file, which it sends to the legacy system for fulfillment.
-In this example, since there is no actual legacy system to perform order fulfillment, the File endpoint at the end of the flow simply outputs the CSV file to the Output folder in the src/test/resources folder within the application.
+Asynchronously (relative to the HTTP request-response activity), the application uses a DataWeave transformer to map data from the shipping order POJO into a CSV file, which it sends to the legacy system for fulfillment.
+In this example, since there is no actual legacy system to perform order fulfillment, the File endpoint at the end of the flow simply outputs the CSV file to the Output folder in the src/main/resources folder within the application.

 There are a couple important configurations to take note of in this example application.

 - **The application exposes a SOAP Web service**.
 Configured as a JAX-WS service, the CXF component in the flow makes the Web service available using the Apache CXF Web services framework.
-- **The DataMapper transforms and maps data from POJO to CSV in one step**.
-Where the input and output fields have identical names, DataMapper intelligently, and automatically, maps input to output, as with the ShippingId.
-Otherwise, you can quickly map input to output manually by clicking and dragging input fields to output fields in the Data Mapping Console (see below).
-Each mapping earns an arrow which helps you to visualize the activity that occurs within the DataMapper transformer.
-Click **Preview** to examine the CSV output that the DataMapper will produce when the application processes orders.
+- **DataWeave transforms and maps data from POJO to CSV in one step**.
+Click **Preview** to examine the CSV output that the DataWeave transformer will produce when the application processes orders.

-	In this example, DataMapper uses **Rules** to map a nested list of items.
-For each item on the order list, DataMapper must map the billing and shipping address information to the output CSV file.
-To do so, the application's designer created each rule individually, then clicked-and-dragged each rule to map them all to CSV output file values.

-For more information on mapping nested elements, refer to [Mapping Elements Inside Lists](http://www.mulesoft.org/documentation/display/current/Mapping+Elements+Inside+Lists).

 ### Documentation